golang/proposal/design/32437-try-builtin.md

 __Q: Having to name the final (error) result parameter of a function just so that `defer` has access to it screws up `go doc` output.
 Isn’t there a better approach?__

 A: We could adjust `go doc` to recognize the specific case where all results of a function except for the final error result have a blank (_) name, and omit the result names for that case.
 For instance, the signature `func f() (_ A, _ B, err error)` could be presented by `go doc` as `func f() (A, B, error)`.
 Ultimately this is a matter of style, and we believe we will adapt to expecting the new style, much as we adapted to not having semicolons.
+That said, if we are willing to add more new mechanisms to the language, there are other ways to address this.
+For instance, one could define a new, suitably named, built-in _variable_ that is an alias for the final error result parameter, perhaps only visible inside a deferred function literal.
+Alternatively, [Jonathan Geddes](https://github.com/jargv) [proposed](https://golang.org/issue/32437#issuecomment-499594811) that calling `try()` with no arguments could return an `*error` pointing to the error result variable.

 __Q: Isn’t using `defer` for wrapping errors going to be slow?__